 Our Nominating and Governance Committee consists of Paula Williams Madison, Lawrence A. Goodman and Scott N. Schneider.
 If elected as a director at the Annual Meeting, Andrew P. Glaze is expected to serve on the Nominating and Governance Committee.
-Paula Williams Madison has indicated that she will resign from our Board and the Nominating and Governance Committee immediately prior to Mr. Glaze's appointment to the Board.
 Each of the members of our Nominating and Governance Committee was determined to be independent in accordance with Nasdaq rules and relevant federal securities laws and regulations.

-Our Nominating and Governance Committee's purposes, as set forth in its charter, are:

-- (1) to identify individuals qualified to become Board members, and to recommend director nominees to our Board; - (2) to oversee the evaluation of our management and our Board; and - (3) to review from time to time the Corporate Governance Guidelines applicable to us and to recommend to our Board such changes as it may deem appropriate.
+- Our Nominating and Governance Committee's purposes, as set forth in its charter, are: - (1) to identify individuals qualified to become Board members, and to recommend director nominees to our Board; - (2) to oversee the evaluation of our management and our Board; and - (3) to review from time to time the Corporate Governance Guidelines applicable to us and to recommend to our Board such changes as it may deem appropriate.